Cycling UK

-Cycling UK is a trading name of the Cyclists' Touring Club (CTC), which is a charitable organization supporting cyclists and promoting bicycle use.
+Cycling UK is a trading name of the Cyclists' Touring Club (CTC), which is a charitable organisation supporting cyclists and promoting bicycle use.
 Cycling UK is registered at Companies House as "Cyclists' Touring Club", and is covered by company law.
 It works at a national and local level to lobby for cyclists' needs and wants, provides services to members, and organises local groups for local activism and those interested in recreational cycling.
 The original Cyclists' Touring Club began in the 1800s with a focus on cycle touring, but these days has a much broader sphere of interest encompassing utility cycling, bicycle commuting and many forms of recreational cycling.
 Prior to April 2016, the organisation operated under the brand "CTC, the national cycling charity".
 As of February 2020, the organisation's president is the newsreader Jon Snow.

 Present-day activities

 Cycling UK promotes cycling in the United Kingdom.
 It is a membership organisation with 68,431 members as of 2019.
 Its objectives (registered with the Charity Commission) are to: